On the form of the large deviation rate function for the empirical measures of weakly interacting systems: A toy model and the desired form of the rate function

-\begin{rem} A version of Varadhan's lemma (or Theorem~\ref{ThTiltedLDP}) that allows to rigorously derive the large deviation principle for $(\mu^{N})$ with rate function in relative entropy form is provided by Lemma~1.1 in \citet{delmoralzajic03}.
+\begin{rem} A version of Varadhan's lemma (or Theorem \ref{ThTiltedLDP}) that allows to rigorously derive the large deviation principle for $(\mu ^{N})$ with rate function in relative entropy form is provided by Lemma 1.1 in Del Moral and Zajic \cite{delmoralzajic03}.
 Observe that the density of $\Law(X^{N})$ may be computed with respect to product measures different from $\Law(Y^{N})=\otimes^{N}\gamma_{0}$.
-A natural alternative is the product $\otimes^{N}\Psi_{\gamma_{0}}(\mu_{\ast})$, where $\mu_{\ast}$ is the (unique) solution of the fixed point equation $\mu = \Psi_{\gamma_{0}}(\mu)$; $\mu_{\ast}$ can be seen as the McKean-Vlasov distribution of the toy model.
+A natural alternative is the product $\otimes^{N}\Psi_{\gamma_{0}}(\mu _{\ast})$, where $\mu_{\ast}$ is the (unique) solution of the fixed point equation $\mu= \Psi_{\gamma_{0}}(\mu)$; $\mu_{\ast}$ can be seen as the McKean--Vlasov distribution of the toy model.
 We do not give the details here.
-The results of Section~\ref{SectNoiseBased}, based on different arguments, will imply that $(\mu^{N})_{N\in\mathbb{N}}$ satisfies the large deviation principle with good rate function $I$ as given by Equation~\eqref{EqToyRateFnct}; see Example~\ref{ExmplToyModel} below. \end{rem}
+The results of Section \ref{SectNoiseBased}, based on different arguments, will imply that $(\mu^{N})_{N\in\mathbb{N}}$ satisfies the large deviation principle with good rate function $I$ as given by (\ref{EqToyRateFnct}); see Example \ref {ExmplToyModel} below. \end{rem}

-\begin{rem} Equation~\eqref{EqToyRateFnct} gives the desired form of the rate function in terms of relative entropy.
-More generally, suppose that $\Psi\!: \prbms{\mathcal{S}} \rightarrow \prbms{\mathcal{S}}$ is continuous, where $\mathcal{S}$ is a Polish space.
+\begin{rem} Equation (\ref{EqToyRateFnct}) gives the desired form of the rate function in terms of relative entropy.
+More generally, suppose that $\Psi\dvtx\mathcal{P}(\mathcal{S}) \rightarrow\mathcal{P}(\mathcal {S})$ is continuous, where $\mathcal{S}$ is a Polish space.
 Then the function

 is lower semicontinuous with values in $[0,\infty]$, hence a rate function, and it is in relative entropy form.
 The lower semicontinuity of $J$ follows from the lower semicontinuity of relative entropy jointly in both its arguments and the continuity of $\Psi$.
-If, in addition, $\range(\Psi) \doteq \{\Psi(\theta) : \theta \in \prbms{\mathcal{S}}\}$ is compact in $\prbms{\mathcal{S}}$, then the sublevel sets of $J$ are compact and $J$ is a good rate function.
-Indeed, compactness of $\range(\Psi)$ implies tightness, and the compactness of the sublevel sets of $J$, which are closed by lower semicontinuity, follows as in the proof of Lemma~1.4.3(c) in \citet[pp.\,29-31]{dupuisellis97}. \end{rem}
+If, in addition, $\range(\Psi) \doteq\{\Psi(\theta)\dvt\theta\in\mathcal {P}(\mathcal{S})\}$ is compact in $\mathcal{P}(\mathcal{S})$, then the sublevel sets of $J$ are compact and $J$ is a good rate function.
+Indeed, compactness of $\range(\Psi)$ implies tightness, and the compactness of the sublevel sets of $J$, which are closed by lower semicontinuity, follows as in the proof of Lemma 1.4.3(c) in Dupuis and Ellis \cite{dupuisellis97}, pages 29--31. \end{rem}